External freedom to speak up policy for NHS workers

 You have a choice about how you speak up:

 • Openly: you are happy that we know your identity and we can share this with anyone else involved in responding.
+In these cases, we will still do all we can to keep your identity confidential.

 • Confidentially: you are happy for your identity to be known to us, but you do not want this to be shared with anyone else.

 • Anonymously: you do not want to reveal your identity to anyone.
 This may make it difficult for us to ask you for further information about the matters and may make it more complicated for us to act to resolve the issues.
-It also means that we might not be able to advise on further support you can access, and we may be limited in our ability to provide feedback.
+It also means we might not be able to advise on further support you can access, and we may be limited in our ability to provide feedback.

 Making a decision